Bagasaaa/linear-regression-isolator/README.md

-# Linear Regression to Predict Leakage Current of Disc-type Porcelain Insulator
+# Predicting Insulator Leakage Based on Environmental Factors using Linear Regression
 I do data preprocessing, exploratory data analysis (EDA), data visualization using matplotlib, and using Linear Regression to build predictive analysis.